 What is this guide for?

-Mixed Company Singers collects data from individuals to help us plan, organise and run the day-to-day operations of the group (e.g. co-ordinating rehearsals or collecting subscription payments) and to promote and market the group’s activities (e.g. marketing mailing lists and photography/video capture).
+Mixed Company Singers website collects data from individuals to help us plan, organize and run the day-to-day operations of the group (e.g. coordinating rehearsals or collecting subscription payments) and to promote and announce the group’s activities (e.g. mailing lists).

 When you join Mixed Company Singers as a member, or during your membership with us, we may need to collect some of the following information on you:

 - Photos/video footage

 This data will be used by our admin team to manage your membership with Mixed Company Singers and to organise and run our activities.

 Purchasers: When you purchase an event tickets or merchandise, or donate